masinism/videopiano/README.md

 Hire us for customizations, installations for exhibitions etc at www.masinism.ee.

 Videopiano could be used as a museum exhibit, musical presentation or just a game.
 Home use is also possible as the hardware is not expensive.
 Old piano collecting dust?
-Get Videopiano!
+Build Videopiano!

 # Music copyright
 For public exhibits the rights to present music must be organized by the venue.
 For home use you can play along videos of Linthesia, Neothesia, MIDI Vizualizer, Synthesia and similar software.
 You can create your own videos as well.